hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/UPGRADE.md

 ## Upgrading Kubernetes Minor Versions

-> **IMPORTANT** - Please reference the [Deprecated API Migration Guide](#deprecated-api-migration-guide) prior to completing an upgrade.
+> **IMPORTANT** - Please reference the [Deprecated API Migration Guide](#deprecated-api-migration-guide) and [Cluster Health Checks](#cluster-health-checks) prior to starting an upgrade.

-> **IMPORTANT** - Please read the [Cluster Health Checks](#cluster-health-checks) section prior to completing an upgrade.

-> **IMPORTANT** - Make sure that the CI/CD Gitlab project that will be used to upgrade AKS using Terraform has a [timeout](https://docs.gitlab.com/ee/ci/pipelines/settings.html) set that is sufficient to complete an upgrade.
-Even though an upgrade takes less than an hour if you have not fixed any [PodDisruptionBudgets (PDB)](#poddisruptionbudgets-pdb) this can take significantly longer before an error is returned.
-The recommendation is `2` hours or more.
+When you upgrade an AKS cluster's Kubernetes minor version you can only move up one minor version at a time; for example, upgrades between `1.19.x` -> `1.20.x` or `1.20.x` -> `1.21.x` are allowed, however `1.19.x` -> `1.21.x` is not allowed.

-Below is a list of steps that need to be taken when upgrading from one minor version of kubernetes to the next.
-For more information on upgrading an AKS cluster please visit the official [Microsoft documentation](https://docs.microsoft.com/en-us/azure/aks/upgrade-cluster)
+Below is a list of steps that need to be taken when upgrading from one minor version of Kubernetes to the next.
+For more information on upgrading an AKS cluster please visit the official [Microsoft documentation](https://docs.microsoft.com/en-us/azure/aks/upgrade-cluster).

-`Note`: When you upgrade a supported AKS cluster, Kubernetes minor versions cannot be skipped.
-All upgrades must be followed sequentially by major version number.
-For example, upgrades between `1.19.x` -> `1.20.x` or `1.20.x` -> `1.21.x` are allowed, however `1.19.x` -> `1.21.x` is not allowed.
+This upgrade process usually takes less than an hour but can take significantly longer and we recommend allowing for 2 hours.
+If you're using GitLab to deploy AKS via this Terraform module you must set a CI [timeout](https://docs.gitlab.com/ee/ci/pipelines/settings.html) that is sufficient to complete the upgrade process; we recommend `2` hours.

-Change the `cluster_version` module input to upgrade an AKS cluster to the next version.
+To upgrade the AKS Kubernetes minor version change the `cluster_version` module input to the next version.

 <br/>